 I also noticed that they did not even look back or ask for us!
 Their trek had already started, and they were loving it.
 My mother-in-law was with us on this trip and was a worrywart.
 She was stunned that the kids were allowed to just take off on a camel caravan without our supervision or us going with them.
 As I mentioned, we had been to Morocco many times by then, and going on the camels was not a big whoop anymore.

-And since we were running late, getting us ready would have put the rest of the camel caravan even more behind schedule.
+Morocco desert tours are fast-paced and since we were running late, getting us ready would have put the rest of the camel caravan even more behind schedule.
 So you snooze, you lose.
 If you run late, the rest of the group will take off without you.
 It’s their vacation, too, and they don’t want to waste it waiting for you.
-Morocco desert tours are adventourous.

 There are also other tourists in Morocco, I’ve noticed.
 But one of my favorite memories of traveling with my boys is how easy it is for them to make friends.
 We were staying in a small village near the Todra Gorge when they spotted a small group of children playing near the riad we were at.

 Five dollars worth of candy from the corner store for them to hand out, and our boys and the village children were all best friends, running through the streets, chasing chickens, petting goats, and even riding donkeys.
 I kept a watchful eye, but it was no more than kids having fun until the streetlights came on, no different than at home.